-It’s been 12 years since the maiden voyage of the A380 and the revolutionary Singapore Airlines business class that was found on board, but in that time a lot has changed in the aviation industry.
+It’s been over a decade since the maiden voyage of the A380 and the revolutionary Singapore Airlines business class that was found on board, but in that time a lot has changed in the aviation industry.
 The introduction of sleeker, more fuel-efficient aircraft has meant airlines have focussed on these models, often leaving passengers with what feels like an obsolete and outdated business class experience.

 That is all changing again though, with passengers excited by the rejuvenation of the superjumbo spearheaded once again by Singapore Airlines and their team of designers.
 Rolling out a new business class cabin across its entire fleet of 19 Airbus A380s by the end of 2020, the Singapore Airlines business class has already garnered accolades, picking up titles such as Best Airline Business Class and Best Airline for Business Travellers Worldwide from Business Traveller, as well as the prestigious Best Airline in the World from Conde Nast Traveller.